yasu24/Telling-Story-with-Data/final-project-part1.md

 As of now, I focused that which category regulation is more effective, which shows the slope of the trend graph.

-The least effective regulation is "Keeping Guns out of the wrong hands".
+The least effective regulation is "Keeping Guns out of the wrong hands"(coefficient is -1.06).

 <img src="LeastEffectiveCategory.png" width="800"/>

-On the other hand, the most effective regulation is "Gun Industry and Product Safety".
+On the other hand, the most effective regulation is "Gun Industry and Product Safety"(coefficient is -2.02).

 <img src="MostEffectiveCategory.png" width="800"/>